 A few years ago I narrated PowerPoint lectures for my hybrid microbiology course in which students take the lecture portion of the course online.
 I used Camtasia for Mac to narrate all of the lectures.
 I really like that software, and TechSmith's technical support is great.
-To make those narrated lectures accessible, I now must add subtitles.… Continue reading Adding Subtitles to Narrated PowerPoint Lectures
+To make those narrated lectures accessible, I now must add subtitles.… Continue reading You Can Use YouTube to Add Subtitles to Narrated PowerPoint Lectures

 To conform with a lawsuit settlement, all of the class materials and resources at my college must be 100% accessible.
 That includes the texts and any online publisher-provided resources used in our classes as well.
 We are not permitted to use an inaccessible textbook unless an accessible version is available.
 Most publishing companies are aware… Continue reading Why You Should Check the Accessibility of the Textbooks for Your Class

 For many professors, this summer will involve going through every PowerPoint slide in our lectures to add alternative text (alt text) to every figure, illustration, table, picture, and graph to make the slides accessible.
 If you haven't yet thought about doing that, you probably should.
 Many institutions of higher education across the country have been… Continue reading Why You Need to Add Alternative Text to Visuals